junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 - Inhomogeneous time series, a synthetic regular time series must be created, which involves interpolation scheme.
 - Difference is computed with pointwise difference, which implies noise in stochastic data.
 - Only some values at regular time points are used.
 Info from ther points of series between regular sampling points is thrown away.
 Due to information loss, the estimator is less accurate.
-- It's based on rectangular weighting kernel, that all points have const weight of $1/n$ or 0, as soon as they're excluded from sample.
+- It's based on rectangular weighting kernel, that all points have const weight of $$1/n$$ or 0, as soon as they're excluded from sample.
 Continuous kernel with declining weights is better with less noisy.
 - By squaring returns, the realized vol puts a large weight on large changes, so it increase the impact of outliers and tails.
 As 4-th moment of prob distribution of returns might not be finite, the vol-of-vol might not be finite.
 So this estimator is not robust.
-So we prefer realized vol defined in $L^1$ norm.
+So we prefer realized vol defined in $$L^1$$ norm.

 A soft kernel will lead to lower mean value of vol than hard kernel (positive/negative parts are close to delta functions).
 In risk, we are interested in conditional daily vol, given today prices, we want to estimate/forcast the size of price move to tomorrow (vol within a small sample of only one day).
 The actual value of vol can be measured one day later.

 ### 3.2.7.
 Windowed Fourier Transform (Complex Moving Average)

 For time series and vol at different time scales, we want a double representation in time and frequency, but we don't need an invertible transformation, because we need to analyze rather than further process the signal.
 This gives us flexibility in choosing transformations.
-We want a couple of oscillations in window $2\tau$, large $k$ increase frequency resolution at the cost of time resolutin.
-We compute EMA with complex $\tau$, which is equivalent to include sine and cosine in the kernel.
+We want a couple of oscillations in window $$2\tau$$, large $$k$$ increase frequency resolution at the cost of time resolutin.
+We compute EMA with complex $$\tau$$, which is equivalent to include sine and cosine in the kernel.
 Because this has nice computational iterative property of moving average.
-Kernel of complex ema: $ema[\zeta](t) = \frac{e^{-\zeta t}}{\tau}$, where $\zeta = \frac{1}{\tau}(1+ik)$ is complex.
-By using convolution formula, we can have iterative kernel of complex $EMA[\zeta,n;c] = \frac{c}{(1+ik)^n}$.
+Kernel of complex ema: $$ema[\zeta](t) = \frac{e^{-\zeta t}}{\tau}$$, where $$\zeta = \frac{1}{\tau}(1+ik)$$ is complex.
+By using convolution formula, we can have iterative kernel of complex $$EMA[\zeta,n;c] = \frac{c}{(1+ik)^n}$$.

-Windowed Fourier transforms can be computed for a set of different $\tau$ values to obtain a full spectrum.
+Windowed Fourier transforms can be computed for a set of different $$\tau$$ values to obtain a full spectrum.
 But there's an upper limit in the range of computable frequencies.
-Results are reliable if $\tau$ > average time interval between ticks; but for $\tau$ < average tick interval, results are biased and noisy, which also applies to other time series operators.
+Results are reliable if $$\tau$$ > average time interval between ticks; but for $$\tau$$ < average tick interval, results are biased and noisy, which also applies to other time series operators.

 # 4. Adaptve Data Cleaning